 Here are a few images of rail trails in other parts of the country (some have active train service)

 that inspire us to want to see our rail trail in this area opened.

-The current Wilder Ranch maps show that you can use the rail connector, but these maps are actually indicating trails that are not legally accessible!
+The current Wilder Ranch State Parks maps show that you can use the rail connector, but these maps are actually indicating trails that are not legally accessible!

-The farm trails that aren't adjacent to the tracks are open to recreational use (since those belong to CA State Parks).
+Farm trails that aren't adjacent to the tracks are part of Wilder Ranch and are open to recreational use.

 Click here to view our full proposal for the Ohlone Rail Trail.

 This year, we are excited to say that the proceeds of this run will go the the

 Land Trust of Santa Cruz County's fund to match the federal grant